 Travelling around India is completely different compared to actually living there.
 Most travelers coming from the west travel with first class AC trains or with private chauffeurs.
 And if you are one of them, you are losing a lot.
 You can’t get any idea about the way Indian society works, nor about their social problems, traditions, norms, and customs.
 India has much more to offer than sight-seeing.
 There’s much more to see than the Taj Mahal or the ghats in Varanasi.

 That’s why even if you’re staying for a short-term, mingle with local people, eat street food, do things the Indian way, try to make a jugaad, don’t just search for the easy way out.
 The streets of India are filled with adventure, revelation and life lessons if you only step out of the box and find the beauty in the chaos.

 Racism is everywhere

 Now I know some of my friends might get mad at me for this one, but racism is present in India.
 Not in an extreme form maybe, but it’s still there.
 It’s true that India is one of the few countries in the world that had a lot of different ethnic groups without any major inner wars historically.
 And they managed to preserve this big land filled with all these different people because of their tolerance and respect towards others.

 However, some of the today’s Indians seem to forget that.
-I’ve witnessed several instances of racism, especially towards people from the Northeast (Asian appearance), and South Indians (darker skin).
+I’ve witnessed several instances of racism, especially towards people from the Northeast (Asian appearance), South Indians (darker skin), and even dark-skinned tourists.
+Here’s a very interesting article that talks in more details about whether India is racist towards black people.
 There’s even positive racial discrimination towards white people, that unfortunately are still perceived as superior and rich.
 I guess not even the most tolerant countries are an exception of racism everywhere where there are minorities.